Legends of the Dark Crystal

-Legends of the Dark Crystal is an OEL manga published by Tokyopop, based on the 1982 Jim Henson fantasy film The Dark Crystal.
+Legends of the Dark Crystal is an original English-language manga published by Tokyopop, based on the 1982 Jim Henson fantasy film The Dark Crystal.
 It's written by Barbara Randall Kesel and illustrated by Heidi Arnhold and Max Kim.

 The story is a prequel, set several centuries before the film, about two Gelflings, Lahr, a herder and musician, and Neffi, a weaver, who put up a resistance against the oppressive Skeksis, and their destructive army of giants, the Garthim.
 Three volumes were planned.
 The second volume was released in August 2010, but the third volume has been cancelled.

 Plot

 Volume 1: The Garthim Wars

 Lahr is in a field with his pet, Whouf, and his herd of Mounders, when he spots a herd of Garthim heading for his village.
 He runs to the village, but the Garthim have already destroyed it and captured all the villagers.
 A Garthim tries to capture Lahr, and ends up breaking his flute.
 In a fit of rage, Lahr stabs the Garthim with his flute, and it dies.
 Lahr has just killed a Garthim, a feat once thought to be impossible.
 Lahr leaves the village.

 In the forest, Lahr meets a female Gelfling named Neffi, who was a weaver.
 She and Lahr have a dreamfasting, where Gelflings exchange memories through touch, and Lahr sees that Neffi witnessed her village being attacked by Garthim.
 She realizes that they're on the warpath, and she needs to warn the other Gelfling villages.
 She decides to join Lahr.

 Lahr and Neffi soon reach the Namopo Valley, where a secret Gelfling village lies secure in a maze of canyons.
 Lahr tells them what he's seen, and they must decide whether to retreat or fight the Garthim.
 Neffi plays a game with some Gelfling children where they get tangled up in a thread of yarn and can't break it.
 She realizes that a net is stronger than its fibers, and gets an idea.
 The elders of a village decide to cast a vote to leave or stay.

 Meanwhile, back at the Dark Castle where the Skeksis live, Emperor SkekSo is worried that the supply of Gelfling essence is running out.
 General SkekVar, who is in charge of the Garthim army, assures him that's not true.
 While they're debating, SkekSo starts choking, and SkekVar almost grabs the Scepter of Office, a symbol of the Skeksis emperorship, while SkekSo chokes.
 This was a test of loyalty, however, and SkekSo is suspicious that SkekVar tried to grab it.
 SkekVar begs for forgiveness, and SkekSo says he's forgiven the incident, but asks him to cooperate with SkekLach with his Gelfling collecting.